||Full-time & Part-time Students:

 I. Official Withdrawal

 Official term withdrawal is defined as a student’s formal notification of his or her intent to withdraw from all courses for a term.
-A student’s withdrawal date is defined as the actual date the student submits information to student records to drop a course or courses.
-To officially withdraw from a course or courses, a student must provide official notice to student records electronically or in person.
+A student’s withdrawal date is defined as the actual date the student submits information to Registrar’s Office to drop a course or courses.
+To officially withdraw from a course or courses, a student must provide official notice to Registrar’s Office electronically or in person.

 A federal financial aid recipient who does not officially withdraw from a term is considered to be withdrawn if he or she does not complete all days he or she is scheduled to complete within a payment period or abandons all courses.
 The last day of academic attendance or attendance at an academically-related activity will be used for calculating the amount of aid to be returned to the federal government based on Section III, and the student will not be eligible for a refund based on the College’s refund policy as outlined in Section II.